maniaplanet/documentation/creation/maniascript/general/refcard.md

 If you are already used to programming, this should be useful.

-Maniascript Types
+ManiaScript Types
 =====

-Language primitive types are :
+Language primary types are:

 <table>
 <tr><td>Boolean</td></tr>